-15 Witness payments in criminal trials
+Witness payments in criminal trials 15

-- i) No payment or offer of payment to a witness or any person who may reasonably be expected to be called as a witness - should be made in any case once proceedings are active as defined by the Contempt of Court Act 1981.
-This prohibition lasts until the suspect has been freed unconditionally by police without - This prohibition lasts until the suspect has been freed unconditionally by police without charge or bail or the proceedings are otherwise discontinued; or has entered a guilty plea to the court; or, in the event of a not guilty plea, the court has announced its verdict. - ii) Where proceedings are not yet active but are likely and foreseeable, editors must not make or offer payment to any person who may reasonably be expected to be called as a witness, unless the information concerned ought demonstrably to be published in the public interest and there is an over-riding need to make or promise payment for this to be done; and all reasonable steps have been taken to ensure no financial dealings influence the evidence those witnesses give.
-In no circumstances should such payment be conditional on the outcome of a trial. - iii) Any payment or offer of payment made to a person later cited to give evidence in proceedings must be disclosed to the prosecution and defence.
-The witness must be advised of this requirement.
+- No payment or offer of payment to a witness or any person who may reasonably i) be expected to be called as a witness - should be made in any case once proceedings are active as defined by the Contempt of Court Act 1981.
+This prohibition lasts until the suspect has been freed unconditionally by police without charge or ball or the proceedings are otherwise discontinued; or has entered a guilty pleat to the court; or, in the event of a not guilty plea, the court has announced its verdict. - Where proceedings are not yet active but are likely and foreseeable, editors must not make or offer payment to any person who may reasonably be expected to be called as a witness, unless the information concerned ought demonstrably to be published in the public interest and there is an over-riding need to make or promise payment for this to be done; and all reasonable steps have been taken to ensure no financial dealings influence the evidence those witnesses give.
+In no circumstances should such payment be conditional on the outcome of a trial. - Any payment or offer of payment made to a person later cited to give evidence in proceedings must be disclosed to the prosecution and defence.
+The witness must be advised of this requirement. iii)